Newsagent's shop: Australia

 A newsagent is the manager of the newspaper department of the shop, often also the owner of a newsagency shop.

 Newsagencies conduct either a retail business and/or a distribution business.

 When they first appeared in Australia is unknown; the earliest reference known in Australia is an advertisement in 1855 in Melbourne.

 The number of newsagencies in Australia are falling in recent years and this decline is expected to continue.
-In 2000, there was estimated about 5,000, by 2007/8 there were 4,635 newsagencies, by 2016/7 there are 3,150 newsagencies and in 2021/22 there are expected to be 2,856 newsagencies.
+In 2000, there was estimated about 5,000, by 2007/8 there were 4,635 newsagencies, and by 2016/7 there were just 3,150 newsagencies.

 Retail newsagencies

 Retail newsagencies primarily offer a comprehensive range of newspapers and magazines, as well as stationery and greeting cards.

 Distribution newsagencies

 Distribution newsagencies offer home delivery of a comprehensive range of newspapers and magazines, These can be quite large and sophisticated businesses.
 If authorised, they are often fully computerized.
 They often have a territory, which is partly protected by contracts with most of the Australian Newsagents' Federation recognised publishers/distributors.
 These recognised publishers/distributors include ACP Publishing, News Limited, Fairfax Publications, Rural Press, The West Australian and Australian Provincial Newspapers.
 These monopolies have been a major source of contention between newsagents and the Australian Consumer Affairs.